 - This includes party plates, cups… etc.

 2. Are there lots of single-use plastic items in the garbage?

 This is a killer.
 Plastic is a durable material, it is made to last FOREVER… it really is an oxymoron to have ‘single-use’ plastic.
 CUT BACK!

-- If you use cling wrap, try bee’s wax wraps, or switch to aluminum foil which can be recycled.
+- If you use cling wrap, try bee’s wax wraps, or switch to Aluminum foil which can be truly recycled, 100%.
 Ziplock bags?
 Switch to silicone.

 - I didn’t find myself using Ziplocks often and when I had one I would continue to reuse it over and over.
 I recently learned about how this is dangerous for my health as is most plastic packaging our foods are stored in, especially the black trays a lot of microwave meals are heated in!

 - Plastic water bottles?!
 PLEASE cut this habit.
 Buy a filter system or test your water and drink it from the tap!
 Some counties also have free filling stations for filtered water, in case you have hard water.